-Marketing research is all about gathering information, sorting it out, and then making decisions on the basis of the data.
+Marketing research is all about gathering information, sorting it out, and then making decisions based on the data.
 This process might seem quite simple, but that is not the case.
-Marketing research processes take on many forms, and one of the common forms are systematic inquiries.
+However, marketing research processes take on many forms, and one of the common forms is systematic inquiries.

 Not all the research processes indeed follow a generalized pattern.
 However, in the case of marketing research, the sequence follows a generalized pattern.

-What Are The Types Of Marketing Research Process?
+What Are The Types Of Marketing Research Processes?

 Marketing Research Processes generally are categorized into primary and secondary.

 You usually do the primary research process, or you can hire someone to do that for you.
-This process involves visiting customers or prospect customers directly to collect information.
+This process involves visiting customers or prospecting customers directly to collect information.

 The whole process can involve the following procedure.